 In addition to accepting applications for food stamps online, this website is used to apply for several other types of benefits, including cash or medical assistance.
 Once you are logged in, follow the on-screen prompts to fill out the correct application for your needs.

-How to Submit a Georgia Food Stamp Application by Mail
+Submitting a Georgia Food Stamp Application by Mail

-Alternately, you may download and print a SNAP benefits application from the DFCS website if you wish to apply for services by mail.
+Alternatively, you may download and print a SNAP benefits application from the DFCS website if you wish to apply for services by mail.
 In the event you do not have access to a printer, you may also contact your local DFCS office to request a copy of this form.

 When filling out your Georgia food stamp application form, make sure to include as much information as you can.
 If you are unable to, make sure to provide at least your name, address and signature.